jump-dev/open-energy-modeling-benchmarks/TulipaEnergyModel/README.md

 ## Structure

-The example at `main.jl` was inspired in code extracted from ...
+The example cases in this directory are taken from [https://github.com/TulipaEnergy/TulipaEnergyModel.jl/tree/main/benchmark/EU](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/tree/main/benchmark/EU)

+The EU case is a stylized European-level investment and operation modified to consider integer investments and unit commitment variables.
+In addition, the code at `main.jl` modifies the timesteps to consider different problem sizes ranging from a day to a year.